Looking for Car Insurance in Toronto?Save an average of $750* on your premiums. Compare quotes in minutes for a better rate.

 - Connect with us (online or by phone) so we can help you secure your rate

-Car insurance in Toronto, like elsewhere in the province, is required by law.
-But there's no law that forces you to stay with the same auto insurance company year in, year out.
-In fact, the insurance company who offered you the best Toronto car insurance rate five years ago, two years ago, or even last year, may no longer offer you the best rate today.
+Insurance like elsewhere in the province, is required by law.
+But there's no law that forces you to stay with the same company year in, year out.
+In fact, the company who offered you the best rate five years ago, two years ago, or even last year, may no longer offer you the best rate today.
 Why?
 Because rates often change which means there's an opportunity for you to save.

 - Did you know the Financial Services Commission of Ontario (FSCO) each quarter, reviews, approves and publishes the rate changes?
-Keep track of your Toronto insurance rates with the Kanetix.ca Car Insurance Rate Tracker.
+Keep track of your rates with the Kanetix.ca Car Insurance Rate Tracker.

-Like elsewhere in Ontario, the Toronto car insurance policy is made up of some mandatory coverages, as well as a few optional coverages that can be purchased.
+Like elsewhere in Ontario, the Toronto policy is made up of some mandatory coverages, as well as a few optional coverages that can be purchased.

-The following are some of the mandatory coverages that your Toronto car insurance policy will include:
+The following are some of the mandatory coverages that your policy will include:

 - Accident Benefits: Accident Benefits covers the people in a vehicle in the event of injury.
 Coverage can include medical and rehabilitation costs, funeral expenses, death benefits, as well as income replacement.
 As of June, 2016 there are some changes to your Accident Benefits.
 Learn more about the changes.